abhi007tyagi/Android_Dialogflow_Chatbot_Library/README.md

   - id - unique number for identification
   - linkType - within app or outside app navigation. takes value internal/external
   - navigateAndroid - complete class name or URL to navigate
-  - imgUrl - image URL for the card
+  - imgUrl - image URL for the card/carousel
-  - title - image title for the card(optional)
+  - title - image title for the image(optional)
-  - description - image description for the card(optional)
+  - description - image description for the image(optional)
+  - toast - message to be shown in toast when user selects the image